dQuadrant/kuber/docs/json-api-reference.md

      ___eg___: `{ "constructor": 0, "fields": []}`

  - `datum` [Object] [Optional] : Datum matching the datumHash in the utxo.
-If Inline Datum feature is used, datum is not required and is directly fetched from the datum.
+If Inline Datum is present in utxo, datum is not required and is directly fetched from the datum.
 Datum

     ___eg___: `{"constructor": 0, "fields": [{"bytes":"3500e13b06e8b5c628064cba7bb4637520d2b59acfeee216961362b3919e1ca8"}]}`